AowynB/NQueens/write-up/write-up.typ

 Much of guts our algorithm was inspired by a wonderful paper by Richards @AlgorithmIdea.
 Please note that this is a rough outline of the algorithm; later, we'll describe a more efficient approach.
-When computing valid solutions to N-Queens, we start with an empty board, and then place down all possible Queen positions on the first row across four different matrices.
+When computing valid solutions to N-Queens, we start with an empty board, and then place down all possible Queen positions on the first row across $N$ different matrices.
 This gives us $N$ matrices that we're currently working on.
 Now, we repeat the process, starting on the next row, for each of these matrices, creating $N$ copies of it, and then placing a Queen in each spot on the row.
 We now have $N^2 + N$ matrices.